th2-net/th2-docs/content/versions/1-5-4/cookbook/quick-demo-setup.md

 ## Publish the th2-infra-schema

 [`th2-infra-schema-demo`](https://github.com/th2-net/th2-infra-schema-demo/tree/master)
-is the template repository with predefined schemas, which you can use.
+is a template repository with predefined schemas.

 Fork the [`th2-infra-schema-demo`](https://github.com/th2-net/th2-infra-schema-demo/tree/master)
 repository or use it as a template.
 It can be either **public** or **private**.

 <notice warning>

-If you use template functionality, be sure that you copy all branches.
+If you use template functionality, make sure to copy all the branches.

 </notice>